-- 1. The student must maintain a cumulative GPA of 3.0. - For Master of Divinity students, the minimum cumulative GPA is 2.6. - 2.
-All graduate students (except Master of Divinity students) will be dropped from their graduate degree program and will no longer be eligible for financial aid if they: - Earn more than six credits of C grades.
+- The student must maintain a cumulative GPA of 3.0. - For Master of Divinity (standard) students, the minimum cumulative GPA is 2.6 (advanced standing, 3.0). - 2.
+All graduate students (except Master of Divinity students) will be dropped from their graduate degree program and will no longer be eligible for financial aid if they: - · Earn more than six credits of C grades.